Ramón Álvarez (boxer)

 Ramón Álvarez Barragán (born 9 August 1986) is a Mexican professional boxer.

 Professional career

-On Saturday June 28, 2008, Ramon who has seven brothers, made world history when all of them fought on the same card.
+On Saturday June 28, 2008, Ramon, who has six brothers, made world history when all of them fought on the same card.
 The only downside being that three of them failed to win their pro debuts.
 The four more experienced brothers won.

 Personal life

 His brothers are former professional welterweight Ricardo Álvarez, four division world champion Canelo Álvarez and the former WBA World Light Middleweight Champion Rigoberto Álvarez.